-Interpleader is a legal proceeding involving a stakeholder, usually a life insurance company or a trustee, who is holding funds but is uncertain as to who is the rightful payee.
-It is not unusual for life insurers to face competing claims from different individuals who each claim to be the rightful beneficiary of a life insurance policy.
-Life events may also create doubt as to the rightful payee – the Supreme Court was called upon several years ago to determine who was entitled to life insurance benefits under a policy that named the insured’s spouse as the named beneficiary.
+Several years ago, the United States Supreme Court accepted a case involving life insurance benefits due under a policy that named the insured’s spouse as the named beneficiary.
 But the insured had divorced his wife several years earlier and lived in a state that had enacted a uniform law that automatically negates spousal life insurance beneficiary designations upon the entry of a divorce judgment.
 As a result, the life insurer did not know whether to pay the ex-wife or the contingent beneficiaries, the children of the decedent.
 The wife ultimately won that case because of the federal ERISA (Employee Retirement Income Security Act) law’s preference for the beneficiary named in the records maintained by the plan administrator.
 However, that result was not foreordained.

-Trusts are often established for the benefit of the “children” of an individual, but does that mean illegitimate children qualify as well?
-The trustee may need to file an interpleader in a situation like that, just as a life insurance company may file an interpleader when questions arise as to the rightful beneficiary.
+Trusts are also the subject of interpleader actions when it is unclear as to who the beneficiaries may be.
+For example, a trust may be established for the benefit of the children of the settlor, i.e., the person who created the trust.
+However, it may be unclear as to whether illegitimate children qualify as well.
+In that situation, the trustee may need to file an interpleader action, just as a life insurance company may file an interpleader when questions arise as to the rightful beneficiary.

-Because the failure to act immediately upon receipt of a summons in an interpleader action can have devastating financial consequences for rightful heirs and beneficiaries, it is critical to retain an attorney experienced in handling interpleader cases as soon as possible to protect your rights.
+Because the failure to act immediately upon receipt of a summons in an interpleader action may have devastating financial consequences for rightful heirs and beneficiaries, it is critical to retain an attorney experienced in handling interpleader cases as soon as possible to protect your rights.
 The lawyers at DeBofsky Law have that experience and can help you recover what is rightfully yours if you are named as a party to an interpleader lawsuit.